5th Wave Extensions – How to Measure Termination! The expert Peter Goodburn talks about Elliot Wave pattterns.

 Trading with Elliott Waves

 Back in 1934, Ralph Nelson Elliott discovered that price action displayed on charts, instead of behaving in a somewhat chaotic manner, had actually an intrinsic narrative attached.
-Elliot saw the same patterns formed in repetitive cycles.
+Elliott saw the same patterns formed in repetitive cycles.
 These cycles were reflecting the predominant emotions of investors and traders in upward and downward swings.
 These movements were divided into what he called "waves".
 Elliott adopts the 3 impulses and 2 corrections of the Dow Theory, but achieves a higher precision.
 Elliot was in fact describing the fractal nature of financial markets 50 years before the term was used to describe it.

 The primary objective to the trader, and the aim of this dedicated page, is to identify the presence of the most destructive and thereby profitable wave formations, be they a third wave or a C wave.
 In the case of the Forex market, some authors